john-cd/rust_howto/bk/src/code_structure/code_organization.md

 members = [ "lib1", "lib2", "main_lib" ]
 ```

-Confusingly, a worskpace `Cargo.toml` can also include a 'root package' in addition to members.
+Confusingly, a workspace `Cargo.toml` can also include a 'root package' in addition to members.
 That lets you place the code of the main library or executable in e.g. a `src` folder directly under the workspace root.

 ## Related Topics {#skip}